 - The Institute of Heraldic and Genealogical Studies – offers a range of courses including Correspondence Course in Genealogy which prepares students to continue into the Higher Certificate in Genealogy and Diploma in Genealogy.
 They also offer one-day courses in Canterbury.

 - University of Strathclyde, Scotland – they offer a fee-paying online beginner’s genealogy course, it is also available on-campus.
-Their Postgraduate Certificate and Diploma Course – Genealogical, Palaeographic and Heraldic Studies is offered by distance education and open to anyone worldwide for a fee.
+Their Postgraduate Certificate, Diploma and Masters Course – Genealogical, Palaeographic and Heraldic Studies is offered by distance education and open to anyone worldwide for a fee.

 - Boston University – offers a Genealogical Essentials Course and a Certificate Program in Genealogical Research online for a fee.